mafloresg/RepData_PeerAssessment1/PA1_template.md

 ```

 <br>
-2. __Make a histogram of the total number of steps taken each day__
+__2. Make a histogram of the total number of steps taken each day__

 This is performed using the function _hist()_ over the sum of the steps.